yunusajib/pathole_detection/README.md

 Integrate with a video stream or camera

-Deploy as a web app or mobile-friendly tool
+Deploy as a web app or mobile-friendly tool on HuggingFace: https://huggingface.co/spaces/yunusajib/pathole_detection_model

 Improve dataset for higher model accuracy